Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 What cache actually does is it saves a copy of your website resources when a user visits your site.
 Then, the next time this user comes to your website, the browser will no longer have to fetch the resources—it will serve users the saved copy instead.
 Caching is essential for website performance as it allows for reducing latency and network load.

-Here’s an example of setting caching for CSS and JS files to one day and public access.
+Here’s an example of setting caching for JS files to one day and public access.

 <filesMatch ".(css|js)$">